brochure describes the flood

 Previous flood information for the Flinders Rivers is well documented.
 The towns of Hughenden, Richmond and Cloncurry have extensive peak height records dating back some 50 years.

 The Bureau of Meteorology operates a flood warning system for the Flinders River based on a rainfall and river height observations network shown on the map.
-The network consists of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations at Mount Emu Plains, Glendower, Richmond, Etta Plains, Cloncurry, Julia Creek, Landsborough Highway, Dugald River, Canobie and Walkers Bend, which are operated by the Department of the Environment and Resource Management.
+The network consists of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations operated by a combination of the Carpentaria Shire Council, Queensland Rail the Department of the Natural Resources and Mines.

 Bureau's Flood Warning Centre issues Flood Warnings